swcarpentry/2014-04-14-wise/intermediate/git/01-gitlocal.md

 Git takes everything we have told it to save using `git add` and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a [revision](../../gloss.html#revision) and in this case it is identify by `f22b25e` (your revision will have another identifier).
+This permanent copy is called a [revision](../../gloss.html#revision) and in this case it is identified by `f22b25e` (your revision will have another identifier).
 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.
-If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured at the start) so that we can write a longer message.
+If we just run `git commit` without the `-m` option, Git will launch `vim` (or whatever other editor we configured at the start) so that we can write a longer message.

 If we run `git status` now: